- Written by Dr.Mehmet Demircioglu

 FUT means follicular unit transplantation through strip surgery.
 A strip of donor tissue is removed and dissected into follicular units.
 FUT can still have a role in selected cases, but it leaves a linear scar.
 Patients should not compare FUE and FUT only by popularity.
 They should compare them by donor strategy, scarring, lifestyle, and future needs.

-If you are comparing methods, my page on FUT hair transplant explains why strip surgery is not automatically outdated, but also why it is not the right choice for many patients who want short hairstyles.
+If you are comparing methods, FUT hair transplant deserves a separate discussion.
+Strip surgery is not simply outdated, but it is also not the right choice for many patients who want short hairstyles.

 DHI means direct hair implantation.
 In most patient conversations, it refers to using an implanter pen to place grafts.
 It does not remove the need for good graft extraction, hairline design, or surgical planning.
 A DHI label should not distract you from who makes the plan and who performs the critical steps.